Sweyn, Forkbeard, was born to Harald Bluetooth

 The Danish Vikings

-The Danish Viking made raids on Devon and Cornwall.
+The Danish Viking returned to England and made raids on Devon and Cornwall.

 Sweyn Forkbeard took leadership of the Vikings from his father, Harald Bluetooth.